LaxmanGhimire7/MERN-E_learning/README.md

 # MERN E‑Learning Platform

 A **full-stack e‑learning web application** built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-Enables instructors to create courses and students to register, learn, and interact via quizzes and discussions.
+Enables admin to create, edit, delere courses and students to register, learn, and interact via quizzes and discussions.

 ---